midnightcoder04/SHN_NASA_API/README.md

 1. [Smrithi](https://github.com/SmrithiIsTired)
 2. [midnightcoder04](https://github.com/midnightcoder04)
 ## How it Works ?
-Fetches data from Nasa API and shows on Page
+Fetches data from Nasa API (in our case, data is an image file) and shows on Page
 ## Live Demo
 [Here](https://shn-nasa-api.vercel.app/)
 ## Libraries used